automatictester/crypto-exp/readme.md

 Which of the above security characteristics of a hash function is relevant depends on a given use case.
 If an application requires more than one property from the hash function, then the weakest property is the security strength of the hash function for that application:
 - Security strength of a hash function for digital signatures is defined as its collision resistance strength, because digital signatures require both collision resistance and second preimage resistance from the hash function, and the collision resistance strength of the hash function is less than its second preimage resistance strength.
 - Security strength of a hash function for digital signatures is defined as its preimage resistance strength.

 See [NIST SP 800-107 Revision 1](https://csrc.nist.gov/publications/detail/sp/800-107/rev-1/final) section 4.1.

+**MD5, SHA-1 and SHA-2**

+Common pre-SHA-3 hash functions (MD5, SHA-1, SHA-2) are iterative hash functions.
+They split the message into a sequence of fixed-sized blocks, apply padding, and then process them sequentially, using M<sub>i</sub> and H ( M<sub>i-1</sub> ) as an input to for each stage.

+While MD5 and SHA-1 are single funtions, SHA-2 is a family of 6 functions: SHA-224, SHA-256, SHA-384, SHA-512,
+SHA512/224 and SHA512/256, with the last two being most recent additions.

+SHA-256 and SHA-512 are base algorithms, from which SHA-224 and SHA-384 are derived with only minor modifications.

+SHA512/224 and SHA512/256 are resistant to length extension attacks.

+**SHA-3**

+SHA-3 was designed as a future alternative if SHA-2 gets broken one day.
+It is an alternative, not a successor to SHA-2 family, because SHA-2 is still considered secure.
+It has a new structure based on sponge function, purposefully different from SHA-2 to keep it secure against potential future attacks against SHA-2.
+SHA-3 family is resistant to length extension attacks.

 **Design considerations**